mkraft/batcher-js/readme.md

 *DO NOT USE YET; NEEDS TESTS*

-Batch a list of messages you're sending or receiving based on some configured logic.
+Buffer and/or batch a list of messages you're sending or receiving.

 ## Details

 Configure a `handler` for messages that match your configured `matcher` function.
-If more matching messages are received within your configured `waitMilliseconds` time, and your queue is below your configured `maxSize`, then keep queueing matches.
-Once the queue is full or the wait time has elapsed, process your messages through your configured `reducer` function before sending them to your configured `out` method.
+Queue incoming messages for `waitMilliseconds` and then send then out through the optional configured `reducer` function.

 Example usage: https://github.com/mkraft/someotherproject/blob/main/src/index.ts